Yelich breaks kneecap, out for season; Brewers top Marlins | New Country 923

 Brewers: RHP Zach Davies (9-7, 3.69) snapped a five-game losing streak in his previous start, when he limited the Cubs to one run through five innings in a 7-1 win Sept 6.

-Marlins: RHP Pablo Lopez (5-8, 4.75) benefitted from a 16-run support in his previous start of the season against the Brewers on June 4.
+Marlins: RHP Pablo Lopez (5-8, 4.75) benefited from a 16-run support in his previous start of the season against the Brewers on June 4.
 Lopez pitched six shutout innings in Miami’s 16-0 win.

 More AP MLB coverage: https://apnews.com/MLB and https://twitter.com/AP_Sports